jnv/bitoff.org/posts/2023-03-01-linkedin-posts-api/index.md

 I think calendar-based versioning is a right call for quickly evolving APIs and it seems to be ever more popular choice.
 GitHub [announced a similar versioning scheme](https://github.blog/2022-11-28-to-infinity-and-beyond-enabling-the-future-of-githubs-rest-api-with-api-versioning/) in November.
 And combined with a stable support window (something what [Facebook is doing with Graph API]()), it provides a predictability and stable pace for API consumers.

-However, it's not clear to me how exactly the deprecations will be handled, which I [address below]().
+However, it's not clear to me how exactly the deprecations will be handled, which I [address below](#not-so-clear-deprecation-strategy)).

 ### Communication to integration partners